Database experts build a database appliance that delivers superior usability, reliability, and performance with Fusion ioMemory PCIe cards.

 “A typical company, instead of going with the biggest pipe, doesn’t worry about the pipe,” notes Alexander.
 “So they do everything else but open the pipe.
 But the only thing they don’t think about is getting a bigger pipeline.
 So what companies usually end up doing is settling for less.”

 Alexander points out that in computing infrastructure, there are generally two types of server categories, the application server and the database server, but server hardware is typically very generic and not optimized for either the application or database processing.
-SpringbokSQL focuses specifically on the database server, which is uniquely and highly dependent on I/O performance—input and output operations per second.
+SpringbokSQL focuses specifically on the database server, which is unique and highly dependent on I/O performance—input and output operations per second.
 Database servers should be developed in a fundamentally different way from application servers because of the database server’s critical reliance on I/O.

 Alexander suggests that the entire database is only as fast as the system’s I/O allows; frequently a company’s biggest architecture bottleneck is I/O performance: “The SpringbokSQL idea was born based on this premise—the creation of a database appliance—a server or machine, which is specifically optimized for the database workload, which are heavily I/O-intensive.”
 The idea was to conduct testing and benchmarking to determine how to build the fastest possible hardware that is optimized for database processing.
 Therefore, the entire machine is built solely for database throughput and high availability.